 Swimming, drumming, free dance, concert and other fun activities

-While the day is structured around three main Dance Sessions (one in the morning, one mid-afternoon and one in the evening) there is time each day to swim, chat, read, offer a workshop, or propose any other fun or creative activity that is alive in you.
+While the day is structured around three main Dance Sessions (one in the morning, one mid-afternoon and one in the evening) there is ample time each day to swim, chat, read, offer a workshop, or propose any other fun or creative activity that is alive in you.
 Come with what you need, and put forward your offering to the community.
-For many, the challenge is to not feel compelled to "do everything" and then experience exhausted by the riches on offer!
+For many, the challenge is to not feel compelled to “do everything” and then experience exhaustion by the riches on offer!
 Pacing oneself is important.